Klosmi/html-basics/JS-basic.md

 - eg.:
   *with an object of key-value pairs*
-  *create an array jsut for the pizzeria names*
+  *create an array just for the pizzeria names*
   ```
   const pizzeria = [
     {